Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: CONCLUSION

 \section{CONCLUSION}

-In this article, we propose a model-free framework using DRL to learn continuous controllers of completing complex LTL navigation tasks.
+In this article, we propose a model-free framework using DRL to learn continuous controllers for completing complex LTL navigation tasks.
 We overcome the challenge of infeasible LTL specifications in complex cluttered environments.
-To minimally violate the LTL task, we apply path planning methods as guidance of DRL that can guarantee minimal total violation cost, which can decompose the task into sub-reach-avoid missions.
-To address exploration issues of DRL training subject to environmental challenges, we design an effective path-planning-based reward function for each goal-reaching task.
+To minimally violate the LTL task, we apply path planning methods as guidance of DRL that can overcome challenges of cluttered environments and guarantee minimal total violation cost, which can decompose the task into sub-reach-avoid missions.
 Based on the advantage of minimal violation, our work generalizes both feasible and infeasible cases.
 In the future, we will consider safety-critical exploration during learning, and shrinking the gap of sim-to-real to deploy neural network controllers in real-world robots.